ulfelder/earlywarningproject-statrisk-replication/README.md

 earlywarningproject-statrisk-replication
 ========================================

 This repository contains R scripts and links to the data required to reproduce---and, if desired, to modify or to extend---statistical risk assessments I generate for the Early Warning Project.
-Please direct questions or bug reports to me at ulfelder@gmail.com.
+Please direct questions or bug reports to me at ulfelder@gmail.com or to the larger project at ewp@ushmm.org.
 To learn more about the design of our statistical risk assessment process and the Early Warning Project more generally, see [this FAQ](http://cpgearlywarning.wordpress.com/about/frequently-asked-questions/).

 The process of generating these risk assessments has two stages: 1) data ingestion, compilation, and transformation; and 2) modeling.
 The R scripts in this repository are prefixed accordingly (data or model).
 You can follow the process all the way from the raw source data to forecasts based on the most recent data available, or you can load the compiled and transformed data set and proceed directly to stage 2, modeling.